Hyun5/CarND-Advanced-Lane-Lines/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-Identifying lane lines needs a serise of several step.

-Calibrating Camera is to correct a Distortion.
-3D object in real world is transformed to 2D image by camera but that's not perpect and needs to correct.
-* Finding chessboard corners
-* Drawing detected corners on an image
-* Camera calibration, given object points, image points, and the shape of the grayscale image:
---> Undistorting a test image

 Canny edge detection using Sobel operator is the base step to find lane line.
 And then, take a certain range of gradient and apply a certain magnitude of gradient to pick up the lane lines more clearly.
 It picks up the lane lines well, but a lot of other stuff was detected too.